RenderKit/oidn/README.md

-The albedo for dielectric surfaces (e.g. glass) should be either `1` or, if the surface is perfect specular (i.e. has a delta BSDF), the Fresnel blend of the reflected and transmitted albedos, which usually works better (as previously discussed).
+The albedo for dielectric surfaces (e.g. glass) should be either `1` or, if the surface is perfect specular (i.e. has a delta BSDF), the Fresnel blend of the reflected and transmitted albedos (as previously discussed).
+The latter usually works better but *only* if it does not introduce too much additional noise due to random sampling.
 The reflected albedo can be used for mirror-like surfaces as well.

 The albedo for layered surfaces can be computed as the weighted sum of the albedos of the individual layers.
 Non-absorbing clear coat layers